Argumentation-LLC/howto/view_panel.md

 # View Panel

 The View Panel is the four connected buttons in the lower left-hand corner of Argumentation.
+You can click on these buttons with your mouse or navigate to them with the tab key.

 ![The View Panel.
 It's four square buttons connected vertically to form a rectangle.
 In the top square there's a plus sign.
 In the next square, there's a minus sign.
 In the next square, there's a square with small circles over the corners.
 And in the bottom square, there are three connected quadrilaterals.](./images/View_Panel.png)